 2. Live-view focus on a bright planet or star.
 With my camera on my tripod I center the brightest object in the sky in my viewfinder and lock it in place.
 I go into live-view mode, center the star/planet in the LV magnification square, then magnify the view to the maximum (it’s 10x on my Canon), and manually focus.
 Since switching to Sony mirrorless, this is my preferred focus technique and I rarely try 1 or 3.

-Don’t forget!: Because there’s no fixed infinity on a zoom lens, if you change your focal length, you must refocus.
+Because there’s no fixed infinity on a zoom lens, if you change your focal length, you must refocus.
 And no matter what method you choose to focus, and how sharp the full size image looks on your LCD, you must magnify and check the sharpness on the LCD before assuming it’s sharp (once you’ve verified sharpness, you don’t need to refocus or check sharpness again until you change your focal length).

-It’s not necessary, but when possible I always try to include something recognizable, such as the Milky Way (my favorite), or a recognizable constellation like the Big Dipper, Orion, or Cassiopeia.
+While not necessary, when possible I try to include something recognizable, such as the Milky Way (my favorite), or a recognizable constellation like the Big Dipper, Orion, or Cassiopeia.
 This is especially nice in pinpoint star images.
 If you don’t know the night sky, spend a little time familiarizing yourself with the major constellations—there are many, many smartphone apps to help with this.

 Most people’s vision subconsciously runs along the long edge of an image.
 Since the primary feature or a night image is the sky, most of my night images are oriented vertically.
-Regardless of my orientation preference for a particular night shoot, I always make sure I have at least one vertical and horizontally oriented image.
+But regardless of my orientation preference for a particular night shoot, I generally try to have both vertical and horizontally oriented images.

 I’m constantly on the lookout for a striking foreground to feature beneath a starry sky.
 Bold objects without a lot of intricate detail work well, such as a prominent or mountain.
 Reflective subjects, like water, granite, and sand, work well too.

 In Yosemite I like Half Dome for the way it stands out against the sky.
-For years I struggled getting enough light into the dark hole of the Grand Canyon at night, but today’s digital sensors and fast lenses have changed that. had better luck with Grand Canyon my star trail images because the long shutter time allows enough light at a very clean ISO.
-My current favorite location for night photography is New Zealand, which I always visit in June (winter).
+For years I struggled getting enough light into the dark hole of the Grand Canyon at night, but today’s digital sensors and fast lenses have changed that.
+On of my favorite locations for night photography is New Zealand, which I always visit in June (winter).
 The skies are dark and clear, the nights are long (the Milky Way is up all night in June), and the foregrounds are off the charts.
 The other favorite is the Colorado River at the bottom of Grand Canyon.